 Venture capital is usually only available to leading-edge businesses developing highly innovative new products and services.

-Search for potential investors by category: life sciences, information technology, other technologies, and traditional.
+Search for potential investors by sector category: life sciences, information technology, other technologies, and traditional.

 Financing is just one of the areas where business incubators can help your business.
 In fact, not all business incubators provide funding, but many of them do.